 Innerbody Research recently celebrated its 20-year anniversary.
 Over the past two decades, we have helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

 This guide, like all health-related content on this website, is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
 Additionally, we extensively analyze each health-related service we review.
-We evaluate the entire customer experience from signing up use of the product or service, and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.
+We evaluate the entire customer experience from signing up to the use of the product or service, and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.

 Modes of communication

-While contact with a psychiatrist through conventional routes is usually through a routine in-office appointment, online psychiatry offers a range of ways to contact your therapist.
+While contact with a psychiatrist through conventional routes is usually through a routine in-office appointment, online psychiatry offers a range of ways to contact your psychiatrist.
 All platforms offer video calls as standard for a remote consultation, but some also have the option of voice calls, live chats or a messaging system.
 Choosing the modality that works best for you is likely to lead to faster progress.

 In addition to the price per visit, you should consider the length of the sessions offered to make sure it fits with your expectations.

-Some online therapy providers can accept insurance and health plans to cover or contribute towards the costs of their services.
+Some online psychiatry providers can accept insurance and health plans to cover or contribute towards the costs of their services.
 If you have insurance, it’s a good idea to check if your particular program is listed with each platform so you know what is covered before you sign up.

-- On some platforms this is performed by an algorithm based on a questionnaire you complete
+- On some platforms this is performed by an algorithm based on a questionnaire you complete.

-- Other platforms have a human element through live chat with a member of staff to better understand your needs
+- Other platforms have a human element through live chat with a member of staff to better understand your needs.

 - In some cases there is a directory you can browse to select the doctor you prefer.